LeoBakerHytch/bridges-py/README.md

 Puzzle files are in plaintext, with a single line for each row of the grid.
-Islands are represented by a single digit, specifying the number of bridges terminating there (at most 8, as per the rules of the game).
+Islands are represented by a single digit, specifying the number of bridges terminating there (at most eight, since each island can have up to four neighbours, with up to two bridges connecting to each).
 Empty spaces on the board are represented by the space character.

 Solutions
 ---------